Visit the Newport Railway Museum

-The Museum is open every Saturday throughout the year from 12 noon till 5pm.
+The Museum is open every Saturday throughout the year, except on Christmas Day, from 12 noon till 5pm.
 During school holidays periods, the museum is also open on Sundays from 12 noon till 5pm.

 The Museum also opens by arrangement on other days for Community, School and other Groups to visit.